 2. Norwegian Elkhound

 When you think of dogs that resemble wolves, the Norwegian Elkhound should be near the top of the list.
 While individuals only weigh about 50 pounds, they’re incredibly fierce pack hunters, and just a few of them are capable of bringing down a full-grown elk.
-Of course, if you bring one into your home, he’ll probably dedicate more time to helping you take down a large pizza.
+Of course, if you bring one into your home, they’ll probably dedicate more time to helping you take down a burger.

 These ghost-like beauties have silver coats and blue eyes, giving them an otherworldly quality.
 All they care about is hanging out with their families, though, so this is one ghost that will likely only haunt your couch.